henrywang/bootc/docs/src/upgrades.md

 ## The `bootc upgrade` verb

-This will query the registry and queue an updated container image for the next boot.
+This will query the container image source and queue an updated container image for the next boot.

 This is backed today by ostree, implementing an A/B style upgrade system.
 Changes to the base image are staged, and the running system is not